api-haus/voxelMeshFramework/docs/grid_fixed_size_implementation_plan.md

 - Aggregate chunk work into `NativeList<Entity>` and pass down via `AsDeferredJobArray()` to avoid reading list lengths on the main thread.
 - Record all structural changes in ECB/ParallelWriter; play back after dependent jobs complete.
 - Call `JobHandle.ScheduleBatchedJobs()` after batching schedules; avoid `.Complete()` except where results are required at boundaries.
+ - Use `VoxelJobFenceRegistry` to read the current fence for each entity before scheduling and to update it with the returned job handle; only complete at managed apply boundaries.

 ### Burst/HPC# Constraints (hot paths)
 - Entry points are static, `[BurstCompile]`, unmanaged-only parameters.